 After a prolonged shutdown, your building's plumbing system (cold and hot water) and mechanical systems may not be safe.
-Guidance is available from WorkSafe BC External website, opens in new tab, The US Centers for Disease Control and Prevention (CDC) External website, opens in new tab, American Water Works Association External website, opens in new tab, Province of Ontario External website, opens in new tab, Province of Quebec External website, opens in new tab, Europe External website, opens in new tab, Public Services and Procurement Canada PDF file (188 KB), and other agencies External website, opens in new tab.
+Guidance is available from WorkSafe BC External website, opens in new tab, The US Centers for Disease Control and Prevention (CDC) External website, opens in new tab, American Water Works Association External website, opens in new tab, Province of Ontario External website, opens in new tab, Province of Quebec External website, opens in new tab, Europe External website, opens in new tab, and Public Services and Procurement Canada PDF file (188 KB).

 To more effectively respond to incidents, mitigate health risks by pathogens (such as Legionella pneumophila), and ensure compliance with updated standards, operating permits help us and health authorities track new and existing: